mjschultz/mjschultz.github.com/academic/index.markdown

 received my Master of Science in Computer Science.
 If you are interested you can view a listing of [all the courses](courses) I have taken through my academic career.
+You can also download my [curriculum vit&aelig;](static/vitae.pdf) as a PDF, though it should largely mirror the contents of this page.

 ### Teaching ###